|Table of contents|

 Q.1.
 How did the ant know that the other ants were not from its group?

 Ans.
+All animals have different senses.
 The ant had antennae to sense smell.
 With the help of the smell, it came to know that the other ants were not from its group.

 Q.2.
 How did the guard ant recognise this ant?

 Ans.
 By using it's smelling sense, the guard ant could recognise this ant.